 - On either side of the central cluster, place a white or lighter flower

 Enjoy your beautiful flower arrangement, or gift it to a friend!

-If you suffer from allergies, or simply want to ensure the air in your home is cleaner, look into air purifiers – they trap allergens, pollutants and odors and remove them from your air, so you can breathe with confidence.
+If you suffer from allergies, or simply want to ensure the air in your home is cleaner, look into air purifiers – they help capture microscopic airborne allergens, particles and odors and remove them from your air, so you can breathe with confidence.